How Sage X3 (Enterprise Management) supports the international development for Trace One

-Enterprise Management, the obvious choice to guide global expansion
+Sage X3, the obvious choice to guide global expansion

 2006 was a pivotal year in Trace One’s development.
 “The first five years allowed us to validate the concept of our platform and convince our first business contacts.
 After that, the performance of our solution was clearly established among the major retailers.
 Today, Trace One employs 150 people throughout several European countries and the United States”.

 Cegid’s accounting and commercial management solutions, used in the early days of the company, quickly reached their limits during Trace One’s international expansion.

 “We needed an ERP that was capable of handling 100% of our data exchanges in an international environment.
 We consulted the main market stakeholders: SAP, Navision and Sage.
 Sage x3 solution came out on top thanks to the performance of its unparalleled accounting module and its receptiveness to multiple languages, currencies and regulations“.

 A tailor-made invoicing system